CD3/gsc/README.md

 Control Commands:

-The behavior of gsc can be changed on the fly with control commands.
+	The behavior of `gsc` can be changed on the fly with control commands.
-These commands are either entered by the user at the keyboard (they will not be echoed to the screen) or placed in a comment line of the session file.
-In either case, the command syntax is the same.
+	Control commands are given in comment lines (lines beginning with a '#') of the session file.
-For example, this line
+	For example, this line will disable interactive mode (commands will be loaded and executed without user input).

 	   # interactive off

-is equivalent to the user typing 'interactive off'.

 	Supported Commands:

 	interactive (on|off)      Turn interactive mode on/off.
 	simulate_typing (on|off)  Turn typing simulation mode on/off.
 	pause COUNT               Pause for COUNT tenths of a second ('pause 5' will pause for one half second). passthrough               Enable passthrough mode.
 All user input will be passed directly to the terminal until Ctrl-D. stdout (on|off)           Turn stdout of the shell process on/off.
 This allows you to run some commands silently. pause_min COUNT           Set minimum pause time (in # of tenths of a second) when simulating typing. pause_max COUNT           Set minimum pause time (in # of tenths of a second) when simulating typing.

-  Several short versions of each command are supported. int   -> interactive sim   -> simulate_typing pass  -> passthrough
+	Several short versions of each command are supported. int   -> interactive
+	sim   -> simulate_typing
+	pass  -> passthrough

 	Modes:

-gsc supports different modes of operation.
+		`gsc` supports different modes of operation.
 Modes are not mutually exclusive, more than one mode can be active at one time.

-interactive mode           The user must hit <Enter> to execute commands. typing simulation mode     Characters are loaded into the command line one at a time with a short pause between each to
-                           simulate typing.
-This is useful in demos to give your audience time to process the command you are demonstrating. typing simulation mode     The user must hit <Enter> to execute commands.
+		interactive mode           The user must hit <Enter> to load and execute commands. typing simulation mode     Characters are loaded into the command line one at a time with a short pause between each to simulate typing.
+This is useful in demos to give your audience time to process the command you are demonstrating.
+		passthrough mode           The script is paused and input is taken from the user.
+This is useful if you need to enter a password or want to run a few extra commands in the middle of a script.

+Keyboard Commands:

+	Various keyboard commands can be given in interactive mode to modify the normal flow of the script:

+		b : backup       go back one line in the script.		s : skip         skip current line in script.		p : passthrough  enable passthrough mode.

 ```